 You are free to express yourself here, if you have any suggestions or ideas on how to improve something; structurally even just visual aesthetics.
 We want to here from you!

-Volonteers will sleeping in tents that I will provide, spread out over various spots around the peaceful forest.
+In winter volunteers can have their own Forest style cabins.
+In summer volunteers can sleep in tents that I will provide, spread out over various spots around the peaceful forest.

 There is a hand built indoor area for cooking and hanging out.